cbourke/CSCE155-C-Lab06/readme.md

     -   `colorUtilsTesterCmocka.c`

-    through the webhandin (<https://cse-apps.unl.edu/handin>) using your
+    through the handin and verify your program compiles and runs using the grader.
-    cse login and password.

 2. Even if you worked with a partner, you *both* should turn in all files.

-3. Verify your program by grading yourself through the webgrader using the same credentials.

-4. Recall that both expected output and your program's output will be displayed.
-The formatting may differ slightly which is fine.
-As long as your program successfully compiles, runs and outputs the *same values*, it is considered correct.

 # Advanced Activity (Optional)